pavopax/pavopax.github.io/_posts/2016-06-07-a-new-R-workflow-with-dplyr.md

 categories:
 ---

-R is fantastic, as you may know, and you can take it to the next level by learning the pipe `%>%` operator and using the packages `dplyr`, `ggplot2`, `broom` and a few others.
+R is a fantastic tool for data analysis, and you can take it to the next level by learning the pipe `%>%` operator and using the packages `dplyr`, `ggplot2`, `broom` and a few others.

-In fact, this toolkit may completely change your R analysis workflow for the
-better: that is, your R code will be easier to use, easier to read, easier to understand (for you and others), and faster to execute.
+In fact, this toolkit may completely change your R analysis workflow for the better.
+That is, your R code will be easier to use, easier to read, easier to understand (for you and others), and faster to execute.

 Instructions to get started, as well as some more detailed tutorials, are